Longitudinal Benefits of kindergarten

 Document 1

 Canada is among the countries that aim to establish kindergartens in almost all areas to ensure that employed parents have the opportunity to ensure that their children grow like other children in the neighborhoods.
 Kindergartens prepare children for schooling and play a major role in determining the academic prowess of children at later stages of life.
 Though certain groups of individuals have opposed the existence of kindergartens, kindergartens have been said to have a long time benefit ratio compared to the risks involved.
 Among the benefits that are alongside kindergarten, attendance includes self-confidence, better socialization lower costs of childcare as they are taken care of at lower prices and easy transition to first grade.
 Kindergartens produce children with great academic equity.
+Female children have also been found to have better performance in mathematics if they were subjected to full-day kindergarten when young.

 Sign up to view the full document!